B-flat major

 B-flat major is a major scale based on B♭, with pitches B♭, C, D, E♭, F, G, and A. Its key signature has two flats.
 Its relative minor is G minor and its parallel minor is B-flat minor.

 The B-flat major scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The B-flat harmonic major and melodic major scales are:

-Many transposing instruments are pitched in B-flat major, including the clarinet, trumpet, tenor saxophone, and soprano saxophone.
-As a result, B-flat major is one of the most popular keys for concert band compositions.
+Many transposing instruments are pitched in B-flat major, including the most common types of clarinet and trumpet, along with the tenor saxophone and soprano saxophone.
+As a result, B-flat major is one of the most common keys for concert band compositions.

 Scale degree chords

 The scale degree chords of B major are: